Outside-Obstacle Representations with All Vertices on the Outer Face: Convex Outside Obstacle Representations

 It remains an open problem whether the gap condition is also sufficient.
 Nonetheless, we can use the gap condition for no-certificates.
 To this end, we derived a SAT formula from the following expression, which checks the gap condition for every non-edge of a graph~$G$:

 We have used this formula to test whether all connected cubic graphs with up to 16 vertices admit convex OORs.
-The only counterexample we found was the Petersen graph.
-The so-called Blanusa snarks, the Pappus graph, the dodecahedron, and the generalized Peterson graph $G(11,2)$ satisfy the gap condition.
+The only counterexample that we found was the Petersen graph; see \cref{fig:petersen}.
+The so-called Blanu\v{s}a snarks, the Pappus graph, the dodecahedron, and the generalized Peterson graph $G(11,2)$ satisfy the gap condition.
 The latter three graphs do admit convex OORs~\cite{Gol21}.

 The smallest graph (and the only 6-vertex graph) that does not satisfy the gap condition is the wheel graph~$W_6$ (see \cref{clm:ngon:6vertices} in \cref{app:small-graphs}).
 Hence, $W_6$ does not admit a {\em convex} OOR, but it does admit a (non-convex) OOR; see~\cref{fig:not-convex}.